Pixel 6a: Reception

 The Pixel 6a garnered overwhelming praise upon its release, with particular praise toward its value proposition, sustainability, design, cameras, and "flagship-level" performance through Google's proprietary Tensor system-on-chip.
 Reviewers, however, lamented the lack of a microSD card slot and a headphone jack, as well as the standard 60 Hz refresh rate screen which they felt was not competitive for its class.
 Some felt that Google did not deliver on the battery endurance as advertised, saying the device's battery would drain quickly within 24 hours of heavy use and was slow to charge.
 Likewise, others found that the device would run unusually hot both between charges and moderate to heavy use, during which they detected major thermal throttling both under a series of stress tests and when playing CPU-intensive titles, such as Genshin Impact.

 Known issues

-The fingerprint sensor has security issues where it recognizes non-registered fingerprints.
-The device makes use of a different optical fingerprint sensor than the ones found on the higher-end Pixel 6 and Pixel 6 Pro devices, and the issue seems to be unique to the Pixel 6a in particular.
-A software update was released in mid-September 2022 to potentially address these issues.
+The fingerprint sensor had security issues where it recognized non-registered fingerprints.
+The device makes use of a different optical fingerprint sensor than the ones found on the Pixel 6 and Pixel 6 Pro devices, and the issue seems to be unique to the Pixel 6a in particular.
+A software update was released in mid-September 2022 to address these issues.

+Google announced on July 2, 2025 that some Pixel 6a phones would receive a mandatory software update due to a risk of catastrophic battery overheating; after a certain number of charge cycles, the phone's performance would be significantly reduced.
+Not all devices have defective batteries that may become hazardous.
+The company offered owners with affected devices a choice of a battery replacement, Google Store credit or cash through the Payoneer service, similar to what was offered to Pixel 4a owners due to that device's defective battery issue.